blytkerchan/blytkerchan.github.io/_posts/2010-07-21-on-the-importance-of-coverage-profiling.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Testing
+- Code Coverage
+- Unit Testing
 comments: true
 date: 2010-07-21 02:49:41+00:00
 layout: post
-title: On the Importance of Coverage Profiling
-wordpress_id: 844
 tags:
 - Posts that need to be re-tagged (WIP)
 - profiling
+title: On the Importance of Coverage Profiling
+wordpress_id: 844
 ---

 Coverage profiling allows you to see which parts of the code have been run and are especially useful when unit-testing.
 Here's an anecdote to show just how important they can be.